IGEE-IHVI/.github/README.md

 ## iGEE and iHVI

-3cRMIT AURIN High Impact Project applications :
+RMIT AURIN High Impact Project applications :

 Click the below links to access to iGEE and iHVI repositories :